tensorflow/community/rfcs/20200306-single-client-parameter-server.md

 *   we will capture the creation of worker-local variables via variable creator scopes.
 *   in the future we will provide users an API to create worker-local resources.
 We will capture these resources in the API.

-If users create iterators or other resources inside a function but don’t expose them as outputs, we will not rebuild them.
+If users create iterators or other resources inside a function but don’t expose them as outputs, we don't need to rebuild them.

 #### The Unknown of Scheduled Functions